-Today is a welcome respite from the brually hot temperatures we’ve had so far this summer.
+Today has been a welcome respite from the brutally hot temperatures we’ve had so far this summer.
 In fact, the past three or four days have been very nice for a Georgia summer.
 And it has been raining!
 Mostly hit-and-run thunderstorms.
 But today…ahhhh…a beautiful, steady rain.
 The kind that gives the thirsty ground time to soak it up and feel relief.
 The kind of rain that revives flowers and garden plants.
 Yes, it’s a “soft old day” as they say in Ireland.

 To get started, put the beef short ribs in your largest soup pot or Dutch oven.
 Add the water and bring it up to a boil.